embEDUx/documentation/src/usage/rootfs/advanced/run-containers.md

 The default setup of a container is heavily based on the
 ***[systemd-nspawn@.service.in](https://github.com/systemd/systemd/blob/master/units/systemd-nspawn@.service)***-Template installed in the system, which may differ between Linux distributions.
-This has an influence on many apsects of the containers, including but not limited to it's network connection.
+This has an influence on many aspects of the containers, including but not limited to it's network connection.
 As an example, on **Gentoo** the default setup does not automatically setup an internet connection for containers.